A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Convexified SSSC-OPF Problem

 \subsubsection{\textbf{Convexification 1: BMI relaxation}}

-The negative semi-definite (NSD) relation based BMI constraint \eqref{eq:BMIs} is nonconvex and proven to be \textit{NP-hard} to solve \cite{toker1995np}.
-Further, the structure of the Lyapunov matrix, $Z$, makes this BMI (\ref{eq:BMIs}) dense with matrix variables.
-Therefore, the existing methods of optimization with BMIs, having vector variables may not be suitable \cite{kheirandishfard2018convex,wang2016feasibility}.
-Therefore, we propose a novel relaxation of BMI with matrix variables allowing SDP formulation of stability constraint \eqref{eq:BMIs}.
+The negative semi-definite (NSD) relation based BMI constraint \eqref{eq:BMIs} is nonconvex and \textit{NP-hard} to solve \cite{toker1995np}.
+Further, the structure of the Lyapunov matrix $Z$ makes $\mathbf{F}$ in (\ref{eq:BMIs}) dense, with matrix variables.
+Thus, existing methods of optimization with BMIs \cite{kheirandishfard2018convex,wang2016feasibility}, having vector variables may not be suitable .
+Therefore, we propose a novel relaxation of BMI with matrix variables allowing an SDP formulation of stability constraint \eqref{eq:BMIs}.

 In the following, we discuss in detail the proposed convex relaxation approach.
 First, to separate the nonconvexity as a quadratic term, we expand $\mathbf{F}$ as: